 The burden of proof rests with the student.

-Either party may present his/her position in oral and/or written statements.
+Either party may present their position in oral and/or written statements.
 Either party may designate an advisor (other than an attorney admitted to practice law in any state) to aid in the effective presentation of their perception of the facts.

 Parties are not required to appear before the Panel.
 The unwillingness of any party to cooperate with the Panel shall not prevent the Panel from proceeding to a conclusion of the review and to making a recommendation(s) without prejudice.